kevinrodbe/library/Level3Book.md

 > This image can be used to create other images to represent this item on the bar—for example, a selected and unselected image may be derived from this image.
 You should set this property before adding the item to a bar.
 The default value is nil.

 That's just what we need.
-Before we get to the code, here's a quick run-down of `UIImage`:
+Before we get to the code, I'll need to give you a quick run-down of `UIImage`:

 * `UIImage`'s represent a PNG or JPG.
 * You can create a `UIImage` by calling `[UIImage imageNamed:@"image-name"]`.
 Notice you don't need to specify the type of image, just the name of the image in your project navigator.
-Also you don't need to `alloc` or `init`.
+* Also you don't need to `alloc` or `init`.

 Let's try setting the images now.
-We'll add some images for you to the project navigator.
+We'll add some images files for you to the project navigator.

 ### Challenge Instruction